kokojkj/exam-generator/README.md

 it also has difficulty options to help you make the best mock exams for practise good luck here is the demo : https://kokojkj.github.io/exam-generator/

+note : i know that my api key is revealed and i will revoke it once people test it and get my doubloons